On the Relationship Between Explanation and Prediction: A Causal View: Additional background material

 In order to reason about $Y^*_{h'}(x)$, one is compelled to instead ask a \emph{counterfactual} question: ``\emph{What would the prediction have been, had the optimizer been $\nu'$}?'' which can be answered through causal modeling without conducting real-world experiments, i.e., retraining with optimizer $\nu'$.
 Metaphorically, there would have been no need for counterfactuals had one been able to simulate the entire universe (limited by either identification or computation).
 It is the physical constraints that call for these counterfactuals.
 Unfortunately, the procedures in \Cref{fig:pipeline} (left) are not available in closed form.
 We clarify that unlike the classical randomized control trial (RCT) setting of evaluating ATE by contrasting average ITE values (where instances are randomly assigned to control or treatment), the mechanical nature of our setting allows for the target evaluation of all instances under control ($h$) or any treatment regime ($h'$); the challenge lies in the fact that applying a treatment to any one individual is as expensive as applying it to all individuals (see \Cref{tab:classical_treatment_effect} and \Cref{tab:proposed_treatment_effect} for comparison).
 In this case, future research may explore the question of whether one can learn approximate procedures (i.e., approximate structural equations) to \emph{predict the predictions of an untrained classifier, given only its hyperparameters}.
+In this regard, our preliminary results suggest a promising alternative to training individual models: developing meta-models that estimate a base model's prediction and explanation for an instance using only its hyperparameters, without actual training.
+This idea is derived from AutoML research, which predicts model accuracy based solely on hyperparameters, without training~\cite{unterthiner2020predicting}.
+As this issue rapidly evolves into a complex and multifaceted problem, we only briefly present the preliminary results here: a simple 3-layer MLP (namely, ``meta-model'') trained using $X$ and $H$ from a 10\% sample of models in the repository (i.e., 10\% of 30,000 ``base-models''), can estimate the predictions $Y$ for the rest of the base-models with an accuracy of approximately 45\%.
+It is important to note that the input features do not have trained weights and rely on hyperparameters instead, therefore saving compute.
+Furthermore, when the training is conducted on a subset comprising 10\% of the top-15\% performing models rather than on all models (with a mix of highly and poorly performing base models; refer to Table 2), the meta-model can predict the predictions $Y$ for the remaining base-models with an accuracy of around 80\%.
+Not only would this be a fascinating follow-up research project, but it would also hold substantial practical value for our framework.